CloudLabs-Samples/EduLabs/AWS/alertlogic/lab.md

 4. In the dashboard, Threat Summary provides graphical information on incidents, including data points such as Open Incident Count, Incidents Count by Source Location, Incidents by MITRE Tactic, and Top Attackers

     ![](images/alertlogicdashboard.png)

+ NOTE: The Reports tab provides access to data related to exposures and incidents Alert Logic found within your deployments.
+Report data is cached and refreshed every 30 minutes.
+As a result, reports can take up to 30 minutes to reflect the latest data seen in the console

 ## Conclusion
 In this hands on lab, you learned how to use AlertLogic's MDR solution to identify threats and protect AWS workloads.